PDS 70: Discovery and naming

 The "PDS" in this star's name stands for Pico dos Dias Survey, a survey that looked for pre-main-sequence stars based on the star's infrared colors measured by the IRAS satellite.

 PDS 70 was identified as a T Tauri variable star in 1992, from these infrared colors.
 PDS 70's brightness varies quasi-periodically with an amplitude of a few hundredths of a magnitude in visible light.
 Measurements of the star's period in the astronomical literature are inconsistent, ranging from 3.007 days to 5.1 or 5.6 days.

 Protoplanetary disk

 The protoplanetary disk around PDS 70 was first hypothesized in 1992 and fully imaged in 2006 with phase-mask coronagraph on the VLT.
 The disk has a radius of approximately 140 au.
 In 2012 a large gap (~65 au) in the disk was discovered, which was thought to be caused by planetary formation.

 The gap was later found to have multiple regions: large dust grains were absent out to 80 au, while small dust grains were only absent out to the previously-observed 65 au.
 There is an asymmetry in the overall shape of the gap; these factors indicate that there are likely multiple planets affecting the shape of the gap and the dust distribution.

+The James Webb Space Telescope has been used to detect water vapor in the inner part of the disk, where terrestrial planets may be forming.